 Bose found it difficult to commercialize its Noise-Cancelling Headphone technology.
 Fortunately, we took full advantage of the lead we had in this segment (the incumbents were totally surprised).
 We learned that it is critically important to have the technology innovator supported by people on the marketing side who welcome and optimize the offering.
 It is not sufficient to have a great idea.
 Innovations need to find a home in Marketing and Sales as well.

 Lesson #7: It’s Not Always Technology Innovation That Makes a Technology Product Successful.

 The total product includes much more than the item on the shelf.
-It includes connections online, social sanctions, packaging, distribution, etc. Another blockbuster, the BOSE Wave Music System, had great technology but its success was due to innovations around distribution.
+It includes connections online, social sanctions, packaging, distribution, etc. Another showcase of electronic product development, the BOSE Wave Music System, had great technology but its success was due to innovations around distribution.
 Initially, the product had a challenge: it looked unimpressive behind the glass at Best Buy.
 People needed to hear it, to experience it, to understand the benefit of this audio innovation – large, vivid, full-frequency sound, in a small, beige box.

 We knew we had a great product, but how could we reach consumers with it?
 We tried door-to-door sales (believe it or not).
 That didn’t work.
 Direct mail didn’t work much better.
 At last, a celebrity spokesperson made the difference.
 We sold it direct, with the aid of a celebrity broadcaster who took our product onto the airwaves.
 Ultimately, this led Bose to create its own stores.
 Dr. Bose was not only a product innovator but an innovator in marketing and distribution as well.
 It was these latter capabilities that made the difference with the BOSE Wave Music System.